 Parachute’s National Injury Prevention Day is a day to raise awareness around the importance of injury prevention and aid Canadians to live long lives to the fullest through education and advocacy.
 Health Canada recognizes this date as an official national Health Promotion Day.

-Injury prevention is critical to saving lives: Did you know that injury is the No. 1 cause of death of Canadians ages 1 to 34?
+Injury prevention is critical to saving lives: Did you know that unintentional injury is the No. 1 cause of death of Canadians ages 1 to 34?
 Or that injury costs the Canadian economy $27 billion a year?

 We know that most injuries are predictable and preventable: We need your help spreading our information on preventing serious injuries on the road, at home and at play.